Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 - Year 6 House Captains and Vice-Captains (annually elected girl and boy for each of the four house teams – Greencroft, Beamish, Harperley and Tanfield).

-- Year 5 and 6 librarians run the library each morning playtime.
+- Year 5 and 6 librarians run the library each lunchtime.

-- Trained Year 4 and Year 5 playground pals help children play and make friends, especially helpful for those finding it hard to make friends.
+- Trained playground pals help children play and make friends, especially helpful for those finding it hard to make friends.

 - Buddies are allocated to new year 3 starters and other new starters throughout the year.